Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Rationality of the smooth curve factor

-are projective bundles.
-The projective bundle formula and Grothendieck--Riemann--Roch show that each such integral is polynomial in $m_1,\dots,m_r$ for sufficiently large multidegree.
+for the vector bundle \(\mathcal E_{m_a}:=p_{2*}\mathcal P_{m_a}\), where \(\mathcal P_{m_a}\) is a Poincare bundle on \(C\times\Pic^{m_a}(C)\) after choosing the standard normalization.
+By the projective bundle formula, integration over \(\Sym^{m_a}(C)\) is computed by pushing powers of the hyperplane class to Segre classes of \(\mathcal E_{m_a}\) on \(\Pic^{m_a}(C)\).
+Grothendieck--Riemann--Roch computes the Chern character of \(\mathcal E_{m_a}\) as a polynomial in \(m_a\).
+Therefore each such integral is polynomial in \(m_1,\dots,m_r\) for sufficiently large multidegree.
 Hence the corresponding multivariate generating series is rational, and so is its diagonal specialization in the variable $q$.
 Finite sums of such rational series are rational. \end{proof}